Spirit vs Frontier 2026

 - For most routes, Frontier is the natural ultra-low-cost replacement, with the closest fare structure and the widest budget network

-- Former Free Spirit members may still qualify for Frontier’s $69 Elite Gold status match through December 2026
+- Former Free Spirit members who matched into Frontier Elite Gold during its 2025 $69 promotion keep that status through December 2026

 - If Frontier does not serve your route, check Allegiant for leisure markets and Breeze for newer point-to-point routes

-- The Big Front Seat has no exact equivalent; Frontier Stretch gives you more legroom but not the extra width
+- The Big Front Seat has no exact equivalent; Frontier’s Premium seats give you more legroom but not the extra width

 Who Should Pick Frontier